Eyesore123/blog-app/README.md

 3. Advanced features for admin (image size adjustments? etc.)
 4. Email subscription options in admin panel + an improved template for blog post email
 5. Profile images? - would be a nice addition
-6. Also I need to store the images somewhere.
-Perhaps AWS S3?
-7. Bookmark icon from Laravel icon to my own
+6. Bookmark icon from Laravel icon to my own
-8. Post page comments revealed by default
+7. Post page comments revealed by default
-9. Suggestions for posts based on tags after there are more posts
+8. Suggestions for posts based on tags after there are more posts
-10. New comment notification to admin (timed, once per day).
+9. New comment notification to admin (timed, once per day).
 Notification to registered users when someone replies to their comment.
-11. Scheduled uploads feature would be nice
+10. Scheduled uploads feature would be nice
-12. Save sketches feature + fetch sketches from database in admin panel
+11. Save sketches feature + fetch sketches from database in admin panel

 I deployed this app on Railway with two services, one for app (both frontend and backend use the same url) and one for database (PostgreSQL).
+Railway uses a volume to store the images so they are not lost after a new deployment.

 Comment section looks like this when user is not signed in.
 Signed in users can reply to comments and edit/delete comments.